 - Your serving platter is going to determine the width of your layers so plan accordingly.
 The amount of fruit you distribute at the base is flexible.

-- Find 2 bowls, or plates or any discs that are going to be the size of your layers.
+- Find 2 bowls, plates, or any discs that are going to be the size of your layers.
 Mine were about 5 ½" for the bottom and just under 4" for the top layers.
 If my base had been a bit bigger, to allow me more differential between the top and bottom layers, I would have piped the frosting on the outer edge of the bottom layer and put some of the smaller berries on the 'ledge' of the bottom layer.
 The piped frosting will corral the fruit so it doesn't roll off.

 - The watermelon for my base and top layer were about 3 ½ " high.
 The fruit on the top added about another 1/12" - 2" to the overall height.